-General License Class Manual Guide
+General License Class Manual Supplement

 Use the ARRL General Class License Manual as your textbook to help you pass the General Class License exam.
 The 7th edition supports preparation for the FCC exam question pool in use effective July 1, 2011 thru June 30, 2015.

-Click on the chapter links for supplemental resources and be sure to use the exam practice software in your manual to check your progress.
+Click on the chapter links below for supplemental resources and be sure to use the exam practice software in your manual to check your progress.